 Some supplements have antidepressant properties of their own, while others work by addressing underlying causes of depression such as nutritional deficiency, brain inflammation, or neurotransmitter imbalance.

 Recommended: Not sure which supplements to try first?
-Try Mind Lab Pro® , a “universal” brain supplement that contains 11 brain-enhancing ingredients, including bacopa, citicoline, and lion’s mane, all working together to optimize your brain health and function.
+Try Mind Lab Pro® — the Universal Nootropic™.
+This brain supplement contains 11 brain-enhancing ingredients, including bacopa, citicoline, and lion’s mane, all working together to optimize your brain health and function.